 U- shaped designs work especially well for small kitchens.
 They are ergonomic and allows more storage space, and also a seating area, if planned right.
 Consider a split- level surface to accommodate a dining space.
 Have wall units for storage space, which also helps in accentuating the height of the room.

 L- shaped layouts can work well for small spaces, with appliances like the hob and oven on one side of the worktop and the sink on the other.

 Defining spaces is important in a kitchen, and more so in a compact space.
-Have different zones for preparation, cooking and washing.
-If your kitchen space don't permit separate zones for separate activities, you can double up some of the activities.
+Have different zones for preparation, cooking, and washing.
+If your kitchen space doesn't permit separate zones for separate activities, you can double up some of the activities.
 For instance, you can use the preparation area for informal dining, while a ceramic or glass hob can double up as a workspace, when not in use.

 A microwave at the cook-top can take away the aesthetics from your kitchen.
 A freestanding microwave sitting on the counter may seem like an afterthought and can make your kitchen look clumsy and cluttered.
 Create a microwave drawer to save cook-top space and give your kitchen a more integrated look.
 Microwave drawers can be purchased through any microwave dealer.
-There are many options in company, size and prices.
+There are many options in the company, size, and prices.

-Most small kitchens do not have room for a full height pantry cabinet.
+Most small kitchens do not have room for a full-height pantry cabinet.
 Creating a pantry pullout in your small kitchen can create a great storage option, utilizing much less of the footprint.
 It makes efficient use of space and also offers easy access.

 If you are a resident of Brisbane and planning to design your kitchen, you can take the help of professional designers.
 They can be trained and qualified and shall be better able to assist you in choosing the design of your kitchen.
 There are many firms where you can hire professional designers.
 Visit here to know more.